alkindli/alkindli/README.md

   Microsoft was attendie firmware thief victom. - zero to hundred distrusted service -- started servicing.
   AI in this thesis is just not for anything good.
+  "Most C posts and in to get, end up with (return);" - "The frameworks, meta, but really."

 ![Untitled9](https://github.com/user-attachments/assets/b58c6630-bebd-48f7-9d5a-414f8b9f4128)